Biden returns to Iowa; Trump plays defense in Mich., Wis.

 Biden returns to Iowa; Trump plays defense in Mich., Wis.New

-DES MOINES, Iowa (AP) — When Joe Biden was last in Iowa, his campaign was on the verge of collapse and he was soundly trounced in the caucuses.
-He returns Friday as the Democratic nominee, believing he’s just days away from becoming president-elect.
-Iowa is among the clutch of GOP-leaning states that Biden is trying to bring back into the Democratic column.
-He’ll also swing through Wisconsin on Friday while his running mate, Kamala Harris, courts voters in Texas.
-Trump, meanwhile, is playing defense in Michigan and Wisconsin.
-The president and Biden will both be in Minnesota, a longtime Democratic state that Trump is trying to flip.
+DES MOINES, Iowa (AP) — When Joe Biden was last in Iowa, his presidential campaign was on the verge of collapse and he was soundly trounced in the caucuses.
+Biden returns Friday as the Democratic nominee, believing he’s just days away from becoming president-elect.
+Iowa is among the clutch of Republican-leaning states that Biden is trying to bring back into the Democratic column.
+Biden also will swing through Wisconsin on Friday while his running mate, Kamala Harris, courts voters in Texas.
+President Donald Trump is playing defense in Michigan and Wisconsin.
+Trump and Biden will both be in Minnesota, a longtime Democratic state that the Republican president is trying to flip.